JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7970 days**.

-And here is a just a random fact -  **The six official languages of the United Nations are Arabic, Chinese, English, French, Russian, and Spanish**.
+And here is a just a random fact -  **On average, an American family sends and receives 28 Christmas cards each year**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 24 Oct, 2025.</sub>
+<sub>Last updated by Github Actions on 25 Oct, 2025.</sub>